2 November – 22 December 2022

-We are still displaying the NHS track and trace poster or asking for your details on entry, have counter screens and sanitiser at the visitor reception for staff, volunteer, and visitor comfort, and the one-way route is remaining in place.
+We still have counter screens and sanitiser at the visitor reception for staff, volunteer, and visitor comfort, and we are operating a one-way route.

-We would like to ask everyone (unless exempt) to be respectful and wear a mask around the museum.
-Our staff and volunteers will continue to do so when not behind a screen or working at a desk.
-Please also maintain social distancing with anyone not within your group and do not attend if you have COVID symptoms, or have come into contact with anyone who has had symptoms of COVID in the last 14 days
+Although it is not mandatory to wear face masks, we would like to ask everyone to be respectful of others and to come into the museum feeling comfortable.
+Our staff and volunteers may continue to wear face coverings when not behind a screen or working at a desk.
+Please be mindful of social distancing with anyone not within your group and consider making alternative arrangements if you have tested positive for COVID-19.

 WE LOOK FORWARD TO WELCOMING YOU